Getting a PCB

 - Order the PCB using the prepared design files from a manufacturer.
 Depending on where, at which quality and how many boards you order, this will cost a little to a lot of money.

 - Find somebody who has ordered your selected PCB already and still has duplicates in stock.
-Ask in Slack for this.
+Ask around in the community.

 - Build the PCB in a DIY fashion.
 Since the PCB uses vias and through-hole components, this is going to be hard, but if you’re properly equipped and have done this before, or are not afraid of repeated failure, this might be for you.